 .png)

-Step 6: Build An MVP To Quickly Test Ideas
+6. Build an MVP to Quickly Test Ideas

 Launching the social media app is just the first step in creating a successful product.
 The next step involves gathering user feedback on the MVP.
 User feedback is a helpful indicator of what’s lacking and what’s working in the app.